Frequently asked questions about your rights and responsibilities

-A. You can take in a lodger (someone who rents a room from you and shares the communal rooms in your home,such as the kitchen and bathroom, with you) as long as it will not make your home overcrowded.
+A. Secure Tenant - You can take in a lodger (someone who rents a room from you and shares the communal rooms in your home,such as the kitchen and bathroom, with you) as long as it will not make your home overcrowded.

-You can also sub-let part of your home (this is a more formal agreement with the person living with you, in which they would usually have a separate tenancy agreement), but you must ask for our permission before you do this.
+A. Secure Tenant - You can sub-let part of your home (this is a more formal agreement with the person living with you, in which they would usually have a separate tenancy agreement), but you must ask for our permission before you do this.
 We will not unreasonably refuse permission.
 However you cannot let the whole of your property to someone else and live elsewhere.